benwaffle/the-vala-manual/iteration-statements.md

     -   expression-list

-The foreach statement enumerates the elements of a collection, executing an embedded statement for each element of the collection.
+The foreach statement enumerates the elements of a collection, executing an embedded statement for each element.
 Each element in turn is assigned to a variable with the given identifier and the embedded statement is executed.
 Executing this type of statement creates a new transient scope in which the variable representing the collection element exists.

 -   foreach-statement: